 To adjust the pitch of the sample, head to the top left of Slicex and move the fader up or down to raise or lower it.

-Keep in mind that when you alter the pitch this way it also stretches the sample.
+Keep in mind that when you alter the pitch this way (simply moving the fader up or down) it also stretches the sample.

 This is something you may or may not want.